How the Ministry of Mr. Rogers Transcends Time and Television

 There were no space battles, sword fights, or buckets of slime.

 The main character didn’t have any superpowers, wear a mask, or fight crime.

 He didn’t tell hilarious jokes or fall down the stairs.

 Just a gentle, old man in a cardigan sweater, who sang songs, played with puppets, and talked about things like kindness, community, and how children can navigate the difficult emotions of life.

 And I loved it!

 Like many children, I cherished my trips to Mr. Rogers’ Neighborhood and grew up feeling loved, cared for, and encouraged by the show’s soft-spoken host, a man known by millions around the world as Mr. Rogers.

 A humble Presbyterian minister with a deep love for his audience, Fred Rogers believed that children deserved more from television and cared enough to do what no one was willing to do on (or off) camera.

 He was bold, intentional, honest, authentic, and deeply in touch with his own feelings.
 And though he dedicated his life to caring for the youngest amongst us, his message of kindness was spoken to the child in all of us.

 In the words of John Maxwell, “a leader is one who knows the way, goes the way, and shows the way.”
 When it comes to kindness, gentleness, and living with purpose, if anyone led by example, it was Mr. Rogers.

-So how can his message of love and mission of kindness transcend time and our television screens?
+So how Mr. Rogers’ message of love and mission of kindness transcend time and our television screens?

 1. Consistency Matters

-People have often wondered who Fred Rogers was when he wasn’t being Mr. Rogers.
+People have often wondered who Fred Rogers was when he wasn’t playing with puppets or being Mr. Rogers.
 Those who knew him have told us.
 The same Mr. Rogers we saw in his television neighborhood, Fred Rogers was in life.

 He wasn’t playing a character.
 He wasn’t performing for the cameras.
-By today’s standards, he wouldn’t be bowing to the trends on social media or posting content that would increase his likes or boost his public image.
+By today’s standards, he wouldn’t be bowing to social media trends or posting content that would increase his likes or boost his public image.

 He was authentically and consistently himself, both on screen and off.
 That kind of genuine love cannot be faked, nor is it temporary.